adirn26/GSoC-2023-Submission/readme.md

 ## Acknowledgements

 I extend my heartfelt gratitude to [Evan W. Patton](https://github.com/ewpatton) for his invaluable guidance and mentorship throughout this transformative journey.
 Additionally, I'd like to express my appreciation to  [Susan Rati Lane](https://github.com/SusanRatiLane) for her unwavering support.
 It is my sincere hope that this project will contribute to making MIT App Inventor more accessible and user-friendly for everyone.

+## My GSoC Experience: Learnings and Growth
+Participating in Google Summer of Code has been a transformative journey.
+Through this experience, I've not only honed my technical skills but also gained valuable insights into the world of open-source development.
+Collaborating with my mentors and the vibrant MIT App Inventor community has taught me the significance of effective communication, the art of problem-solving, and the beauty of teamwork.
+I've had the privilege of learning new technologies, navigating challenges, and refining my coding practices.
+GSoC has not only enriched my knowledge but has also empowered me with a sense of accomplishment, as I've contributed to a project that impacts users worldwide.
+This journey of personal growth and skill enhancement is something I'll carry forward in my future endeavors.